zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

 ZAP represents book-entry shares as fungible tokens issued by an instance of[ SecurityToken.sol](https://github.com/zerolawtech/SFT-Protocol/blob/master/contracts/SecurityToken.sol).
 In effect, the Ethereum blockchain becomes the Org’s official share ledger.
 If the Org is a corporation, this approach is explicitly permitted under the Wyoming and Delaware corporate statutes (with Wyoming’s version of the statute even allowing for transfers to be recorded as changes in owners represented as Ethereum address rather owners represented as the legal names of persons).
 Since the blockchain is meant to be the Org’s official share ledger, the degree of separation between the Org and the secondary market that exists with token-certs does not really exist under the book-entry approach.
 The Org will be deemed to have approved or given official effect to any transfer of an OrgShare that gets recorded on the blockchain.
 Therefore, the Org will likely want to adopt the tightest possible transfer restrictions and institute manual review procedures to ensure that it is not officially recording a prohibited transfer of OrgShares.
 This is more cumbersome than the certificated system described above, but does offer an advantage to third parties who might be considering acquiring OrgShares—they can know from the state of the blockchain that the Org regards the history of transfers as valid.

 Although in general we believe the main benefit to deploying an Org on Ethereum is the resulting disintermediation, and thus anticipate that few Orgs will tend to represent their OrgShares through account-based/entitlement-based instruments, ZAP nevertheless has the capability of doing so.
 ZAP represents entitlement-based OrgShares as tokens held by a special type of custodial smart contract deployed as an instance of OwnedCustodian.sol or IBaseCustodian.sol.
 Such OrgShares may also be conceptualized as simply being token-certs that are held by a custodian or book entries that are marked as giving authority to custodians.
-For more on custodial smart contracts, _see ______ below.
+For more on custodial smart contracts, see  below.

-#####ii.
-Code-Enforced Share Transfer Restrictions
+<h5>ii.
+Code-Enforced Share Transfer Restrictions</h5>

 Transfer restrictions can be encoded in the smart contract rules governing transfer of the tokens representing the OrgShares, and thus enforced programmatically.
 This reduces monitoring and enforcement costs and can thus facilitate freer transfer even of restricted securities than might otherwise be feasible.